 EDITOR IN CHIEF

 Nicola Bergamo was born in Venice in 1977, and graduated in Byzantine history with honors from the University of Venice.
 He earned a Master of Arts with commendation from Queen’s University of Belfast and had research experiences in American colleges (University of Notre Dame and Fordham); he is currently a Ph.D. student at the EHESS in Paris with a thesis on the game in the Byzantine world.
-He has published three books, Constantine V (2007), The Lombards (2012) and Irene of Byzantium (2015).
+He has published three books, Constantine V (2007), The Lombards (2012), Irene of Byzantium (2015), Byzantine Venice (2018) and Carlo Zen, hero of Chioggia (2018).
 He founded and directs Porphyra, the international journal in Byzantine studies.

 Deputy Editor, Reviews editor and reference for “Confronti su Bisanzio”